rsksmart/devportal-1.0/content/rsk-devportal/tools/rpc-api.md

     }
     ```
 - eth_call
-    - Executes a new message call immediately without creating a transaction on the block chain.
+    - Executes a new message call immediately without creating a transaction on the blockchain.
     - _Params:_
         - `transaction`: object, the transaction call object which contains the following fields:
             - **from:** String, the address from which the transaction is sent